quicwg/base-drafts/draft-ietf-quic-transport.md

 information is determined to be lost and sending ceases when a packet containing that information is acknowledged.

-* Data sent in CRYPTO frames are retransmitted according to the rules in
-  {{QUIC-RECOVERY}}, until either all data has been acknowledged or the crypto state machine implicitly knows that the peer received the data.
+* Data sent in CRYPTO frames is retransmitted if detected as lost, e.g. according to the rules in section 4.3.1 of {{QUIC-RECOVERY}}, until either all data has been acknowledged or the crypto state machine implicitly knows that the peer received the data.

-* Application data sent in STREAM frames is retransmitted in new STREAM frames unless the endpoint has sent a RST_STREAM for that stream.
+* Application data sent in STREAM frames is retransmitted if detected as lost, e.g. according to the rules in {{QUIC-RECOVERY}}, in new STREAM frames unless the endpoint has sent a RST_STREAM for that stream.
 Once an endpoint sends a RST_STREAM frame, no further STREAM frames are needed.

 * The most recent set of acknowledgments are sent in ACK frames.
 An ACK frame SHOULD contain all unacknowledged acknowledgments, as described in